brianberns/CFR-Explained/Readme.md

 Like other introductions to CFR, I've used [Kuhn poker](https://en.wikipedia.org/wiki/Kuhn_poke) in these examples because it is a very simple imperfect information card game, but does not have an obvious "best" strategy.
 The rules are described below.

+Note that Kuhn poker is zero-sum, two player game.
+In other words, one player's gain is the other player's loss.
+For simplicity, the implementations of CFR described here rely on this fact and can be adapted to other zero-sum, two player imperfet information games as well.

 ## Kuhn poker rules

 **Deck and Setup:**